gan-of-culture/sakura-patcher/README.md

 33. Sakura Succubus 5
 34. Sakura Succubus 6
 35. Sakura Succubus 7
+36. Sakura Succubus 8
-36. Sakura Swim Club
+37. Sakura Swim Club
-37. Would you like to run an idol café?
 38. Would you like to run an idol café?
+39. Would you like to run an idol café?
 2
-39. Would you like to run an idol café?
+40. Would you like to run an idol café?
 3